What do Expedia, Salesforce, and Stripe have in common?

 In 2019, 78% of organizations both developed and consumed APIs.
 You’ve surely interacted with one if you’ve ever placed an order on Amazon, hailed an Uber, or ordered your coffee from an app.

-To better understand the mechanics behind APIs, let’s take ordering coffee as an example.
+Let’s understand the mechanics behind API first.
+For that, we’ll take ordering coffee as an example.
 When you walk into a coffee shop, the first thing you’re interested in is the Coffee Ordering Interface (aka the menu).
 It serves two purposes:

 - Helps the coffee shop show you the types of caramel blond spicy cappuccinos they can brew